Our dedicated mortgage advisors in The Hague can help you make sure you never pay more than you need to for your mortgage.

 Want to live in the wonderful famous Dutch city of The Hague?
 Not surprising of course, because there is so much to see and do in The Hague.
 For instance the impressive Rijksmuseum or the beautiful canals.
 Perhaps you need to adjust to the overwhelming presence of bikes!

 Are you looking for a home to buy in this bright city, or have you already signed a contract for a house and do you need mortgage advice?
-We are happy to serve you with specialised mortgage advice.
+We are happy to serve you with specialized mortgage advice.

-Our highly educated mortgage advisors will give you more then appropriate mortgage advice in The Hague.
+Our highly educated mortgage advisors will give you more than appropriate mortgage advice in The Hague.
 We love The Hague as well.
 Book an initial, free of charge, telephone consultation with one of our mortgage advisors right now!

-Housing market in The Hague
+The housing market in The Hague

 The housing market is going through extraordinary times in The Hague.
 A house with a garden is becoming scarce and the prices are going through the roof.
 Without guidance is it very hard to get hold of a house in the capital city of the Netherlands.

 The Hague, with its beautiful Binnenhof and beach of Scheveningen, has a lasting appeal on a large group of people.
-Expats often choose to live in The Hague compared to other cities because of its favourable establishment environment.
+Expats often choose to live in The Hague compared to other cities because of its favorable establishment environment.

 There are some typical characteristics worth noticing in the housing market of The Hague: